Charles, Louisiana Ragin’ Cajuns square off against the Coastal Carolina Chanticleers - WTOP News

 Lafayette, Louisiana; Saturday, 8 p.m.
 EST

-BOTTOM LINE: Joe Charles and the Louisiana Ragin’ Cajuns host John Ojiako and the Coastal Carolina Chanticleers in Sun Belt action Saturday.
+BOTTOM LINE: Joe Charles and the Louisiana Ragin’ Cajuns host John Ojiako and the Coastal Carolina Chanticleers in Sun Belt action.

 The Ragin’ Cajuns have gone 4-1 at home.
-Louisiana averages 75.9 points while outscoring opponents by 4.6 points per game.
+Louisiana is 0-1 in games decided by 3 points or fewer.

 The Chanticleers are 1-1 in conference games.
-Coastal Carolina is 1-1 in games decided by 10 or more points.
+Coastal Carolina is third in the Sun Belt scoring 38.6 points per game in the paint led by Ojiako averaging 8.7.

-Louisiana’s average of 8.8 made 3-pointers per game is 1.8 fewer made shots on average than the 10.6 per game Coastal Carolina allows.
-Coastal Carolina has shot at a 45.8% rate from the field this season, 0.6 percentage points higher than the 45.2% shooting opponents of Louisiana have averaged.
+The Ragin’ Cajuns and Chanticleers face off Saturday for the first time in Sun Belt play this season.

-TOP PERFORMERS: Kobe Julien is averaging 18.4 points for the Ragin’ Cajuns.
-Kentrell Garnett is averaging 1.8 made 3-pointers over the last 10 games for Louisiana.
+TOP PERFORMERS: Kobe Julien is scoring 18.4 points per game and averaging 4.4 rebounds for the Ragin’ Cajuns.
+Kentrell Garnett is averaging 9.4 points and 1.5 rebounds over the last 10 games for Louisiana.

 Jacob Meyer is scoring 13.1 points per game and averaging 5.1 rebounds for the Chanticleers.
 Kylan Blackmon is averaging 1.7 made 3-pointers over the last 10 games for Coastal Carolina.